-If your vehicle has the manual seat, lift the bar located under the front of the seat to unlock it.
+If your vehicle has manual seats, lift the bar located under the front of the seat to unlock it.
 Slide the seat to where you want it and release the bar.
 Try to move the seat back and forth to be sure the seat is locked in place.